PTSD SYMPTOMS AND TREATMENT

 A traumatic event is an experience in which an overwhelming violation takes place.
 In many cases, it is a physical violation (sexual or physical assault) that constitutes the traumatic experience.
 However, verbal and emotional abuse (including neglect) can also violate an individual in a way that often results in trauma.
 PTSD can result from the violation of an individual’s sense of love and safety, or their understanding of the world.
 In cases where the trauma is rooted in the witnessing of a violent or destructive act, it is a person’s emotional self that becomes traumatized.

 PTSD was first understood in the context of war veterans, whose physical experiences were numerous and incredibly violent.
 However, the physical experiences were not the only traumatizing ones.
-Witnessing the deaths of close friends and peers in such multitude was undoubtedly an emotionally traumatic experience for these men.
+Witnessing the deaths of close friends and peers in such multitude was undoubtedly an emotionally traumatic experience.
 In these cases, as with many that originate in very different circumstances, the violation at the root of trauma is both physical and emotional.

 Most PTSD symptoms relate to the phenomenon of re-experience, in which trauma survivors are brought vividly back to the scene of traumatic events.
 This phenomenon is generally referred to as a “flashback.”
 For those who suffer from PTSD, flashbacks can be brought on by any number of triggering situations – any experience that might call to mind the original traumatic event is a potential trigger.
 This means physical experiences, emotions, sounds, smells, locations and countless other aspects of every day life are constant threats to those who experience PSTD symptoms.
 The phenomenon of re-experience also occurs in the context of dreams.
 Individuals with PTSD often experience recurring nightmares about past traumatic events.